 - Click Collection Steps tab.

-- Add all the API Monitors and/or Synthetic Tests that would like to run part of this Collection.
+- Add all the API Monitors and/or Browser Tests that would like to run part of this Collection.

 - Click the Run Collection button to run the checks.